pyeve/cerberus/UPGRADING.rst

-Upgrading to cerberus 1.0
+Upgrading to Cerberus 1.0
 =========================

 Document status
 ---------------

-This is a draft and will be finalised with the 1.0(-RC?) release of cerberus.
+This is a draft and will be finalised with the 1.0(RC) release of Cerberus.

 Major Additions
 ---------------